piyush-doke/river-analysis-using-satellite-imagery/README.md

 ## Inputs
 - Name - Name of the river image file.
-- Scale - The size on land which is represented by one pixel in the image (set this to 1, for calculating the width in pixels).
+- Scale - Actual size of land represented by one pixel in the image (set this to 1, for calculating the width in pixels).
 - Interval distance - Information about the image is calculated in sections of equal length, this parameter is used to fix the length of each such section.
 - Threshold - Please refer to documentation.docx for detailed information regarding this parameter (this can be set to 0 for auto-detection).